 Hans’ unique guitar style blends bebop, fusion, and classical influences with a wide range of world music elements.
 His unique musical background combines professional experience in diverse styles including jazz, rock, electronic music, and as well as orchestral composition with over 15 years of performance and study of Indian music.
 Beginning in 1993, Hans lived in India, studying with some of the great living masters of Indian Classical Music, including Ustad Shujaat Khan, Sharad Shaia, Pt.
 Indra Lal Dandra, and Pt.
 N. Rajam.
 Touring with the group Turkana and Latif Bolait expanded his musical horizons to include Arabic, Persian and Central Asian styles.
-He performs regularly in the united States, India and Europe and is the recipient of sixteen national and international awards and grants , including the Louis Armstrong Outstanding musician award and has been recently appointed as an Ohio Arts Council Artist in Residence among countless other honors and awards.
+He performs regularly in the United States, India and Europe and is the recipient of sixteen national and international awards and grants , including the Louis Armstrong Outstanding musician award.
+Hans has produced many albums and is a well known musician in the world music scene.

 Santoor Maestro Pt Tarun Bhattacharya has been a pioneering and revolutionary musician who has changed the face of Indian classical music, he has been truly an unparalleled music ambassador of India.
 One of the most celebrated torch bearers of Indian classical music he has virtually traversed the globe many times over performing in some of most awe inspiring venues and cities as Royal Albert Hall, Palace-de-beaux (Brussels), Theater- De-La-Viile (France), Apollo Theatre (Spain), Jubilee Auditorium (Canada), Kremlin (Russia).The mesmerized list of admirers include Prince Charles, George Harrison, Paolo Solaris and many more of respected figures across the Globe.The famous Maihar Gharana’s only Santoor Maestro, Pandit Bhattacharya has revolutionized Santoor, the instrument, as well as it’s style of play.
 He displayed for the first time ever (1980) that one could ‘meend’ or glide notes at the lower octave in a hammered instrument like Santoor.
 The champion maestro changed the art of playing santoor for ever.
 Tarun has over 100 cds and dvds released throughout the world.